 CME and continuing professional development (CPD) are often used interchangeably, however, CME is mostly recognised as an ingredient of CPD.
 It makes sense - all the skills required to practice high-quality medicine are not only knowledge and skills-based.
 There is a need to ensure varied and wide-ranging relevant competencies get the recognition that they deserve in CPD.

-With that being said, CME is still a major element of CPD.
+With that being said, Continuing Medical Education is still a major element of CPD.
 It plays a vital role in enabling HCPs to continually improve their knowledge and skills and convert academic innovations into clinical practice.
 Most importantly, CME improves the quality of care patients receive.

 CME is a high priority for HCPs as relevant professional bodies (e.g., Royal College of Physicians) require CPD as part of their membership policies.
 CME is also used to support HCPs revalidation - the process through which a doctor proves they are fit to practise and up-to-date.